anchore/webinar-demo/docs/02-visibility.md

 This data is needed to aid compliance as well as operational tasks such as analysis, policy enforcement and remediation.
 In this lab, you will be adding some example applications across source and container origins to get visibility into their contents and application at the different stages of the SDLC.

-There are many scenarios around SBOM visibility, here are our top 10:
+There are many goals around SBOM visibility, here are our top 10:

 1. Identification of OS + Language packages
 2. Identification of package licensing